dragosrotaru/dotfiles-public/docs/setting-up-dotfiles.md

 Every other file in my dotfiles repo is stored at whatever default location it is expected by the applications which use it.

+## Adding Cron Jobs

+LaunchCTL is a useful command line tool for working with cron jobs on mac.
+Adding log files is super helpful as well, it makes troubleshooting your script much easier. you can also use `launchctl list | grep "dotfiles"` (dotfiles is the namespace I like to use to make it easy to search) followed by `launchctl error <number>` to figure out what the error codes mean.